- What is your Name? Where you’re from and what first got

 inner stars and listen to the inner music of the spheres through

 meditation.
-They both sit in silence, watching and waiting.
+They both sit in silence, watching and waiting. - What is your creative process like?

 Well, in my opinion, creativity is a process, which is subjective,